Unity-Technologies/2d-extras/Documentation~/GameObjectBrush.md

 # GameObject Brush

-This Brush instances, places and manipulates GameObjects onto the scene.
-Use this as an example to create brushes which targets objects other than tiles for manipulation.
+This Brush instances, places and manipulates GameObjects onto the Scene.
+Use this Brush as an example for creating custom Brushes which can target and manipulate other objects beside Tiles.

-### Usage
+## Usage

-To pick GameObjects, change to the Pick tool and pick GameObjects from the Scene.
-Note that the GameObjects must be a child of the active Grid.
+First select the GameObject Brush from the Brush drop-down menu.
+With the Brush selected, then select the Pick Tool from the [Tile Palette](https://docs.unity3d.com/Manual/Tilemap-Painting.html) toolbar.
+Use the __Select Tool__ to select GameObjects from the Scene that you want the GameObject Brush to paint with.
+The GameObjects must be a child of the active Grid to be selectable.

 When painting with the GameObject Brush, the GameObject Brush will instantiate GameObjects picked onto the Scene.